-If you're starting college this fall, it won't be long until your first semester begins.
+If you're looking at attending college this fall, it won't be long until your first semester begins.
 There are probably a lot of details and priorities crossing your mind for when you hit campus.
-But there are a few things that every freshman should know before they kick off their South Dakota State University (SDSU) college experience.
+But there are a few things that every freshman should know before they kick off their South Dakota State University college experience.

 Here are a handful to get you started.